Washington

 Taxes

-Additionally, when valid medical patients purchase specific, Department of Health approved products that are appropriately packaged and labeled, Patients are also exempt from the 37% Excise Tax.
+Additionally, when valid medical patients purchase specific Department of Health approved product categories that are appropriately packaged and labeled, those products are also exempt from the 37% Excise Tax (effective June 6, 2024).
+The 37% Excise Tax still applies to all other products.

 Additional Information on Cannabis Tax and Reporting Requirements in Washington can be found here: